 Spotlight on Half Cell Canopy Corrosion Surveys

 There are a multitude of different types of testing, from visual examinations to more in-depth and far more destructive variations of investigations.
-One non-destructive test that can be carried out is a half-cell corrosion survey and this involves a type of mapping which, in essence, assesses the level of corrosive activity within a concrete structure, such as a canopy.
-It is important to not only identify corrosion but also to get an idea of whether this is active.
+One non-destructive test that can be carried out is a half-cell corrosion survey.
+This involves a type of mapping which, in essence, assesses the level of corrosive activity within a concrete structure, such as a canopy.
+It is important to not only identify corrosion but also to get an idea of whether it is active.

-Without being too technical, half-cell corrosion surveys to establish the structural integrity of a canopy involves measuring the half-cell potential of reinforcing steel.
-When corrosion occurs an electro-chemical process takes place and the higher the potential of the half-cells the more likely it is that the steel has been corroded in some way.
+Without being too technical, half-cell corrosion surveys to establish the structural integrity of a canopy involve measuring the half-cell potential of reinforcing steel.
+When corrosion occurs, an electro-chemical process takes place and the higher the potential of the half-cells, the more likely it is that the steel has been corroded in some way.

-To begin with, it is important to first work out where the steel bars are located within the concrete, This can be done using a tool called a covermeter.
-Two separate areas are tested via an electrical connection to ensure that there is a continuous flow, while a digital machine connects the steel to the half-cell measurer to determine the potential present.
+To begin with, it is important to first work out where the steel bars are located within the concrete.
+This can be done using a tool called a covermeter.
+Two separate areas are tested via an electrical connection to ensure that there is a continuous flow, while a digital machine connects the steel to the half-cell measurer to determine its presence.

-Within this test, it is also possible for specialists to estimate where areas at greatest risk are located and with different potential points identified a full picture of the canopy can be created.
-This is what leads to the next step which is either more in-depth analysis and investigation or repairs.
-One major advantage of this test is that in the hands of a professional it is straightforward, useful in providing invaluable data and also highly cost-effective too; perfect for all canopy testing.
+Within this test, it is also possible for specialists to estimate where areas at greatest risk are located, and with different potential points identified, a full picture of the canopy can be created.
+This is what leads to the next step, which is either more in-depth analysis and investigation, or repairs.
+One major advantage of this test is that in the hands of a professional it is straightforward, useful in providing invaluable data, and also highly cost-effective too.
+This makes it an ideal tool for canopy testing.